US Defence Secretary Lloyd Austin to pay 2-day visit to India from Sunday | Law-Order

 - India

-Defence Minister Rajnath Singh and Austin will hold talks on Monday on a host of issues relating to bilateral defence cooperation, the defence ministry said on Saturday.
+People familiar with Austin's visit said Defence Minister Rajnath Singh and the US defence secretary are set to discuss a number of new defence cooperation projects that are set to be unveiled after Modi's talks with US President Joe Biden in Washington more than two weeks later.

+China's aggressive behaviour in the Indo-Pacific region as well as along the Line of Actual Control (LAC) and ways to combat the threat of terrorism are likely to figure in the talks between Singh and Austin on Monday, they said.

-The US Defence Secretary will arrive in India on Sunday from Singapore on a two-day visit, it said.
+The US defence secretary will arrive in India from Singapore on Sunday on a two-day visit, the defence ministry said.

 It will be Austin's second visit to India.
 His previous trip to the country was in March 2021.